Celebrating the Life and Legacy of Lephoto Nabi: A True Legend in Technology and Humanity

 Mr. Lephoto Nabi was more than an educator — he was an entrepreneur with a vision to create opportunities for the next generation.

 Sadly, he passed away during the company’s registration process.
 Yet, his entrepreneurial spirit continues to inspire us.
 The very fact that he brought us together around such a project proved his commitment to building a thriving tech ecosystem in Lesotho.
+May this initiative live up to fruition as he deemed initially.

 🌐 Opening Doors to the World